bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/BareosConsole.rst

       truncate volstatus=Purged [storage=<storage>] [pool=<pool>] [volume=<volume>] [yes]

-   When using a disk volume (and other volume types also) the volume file still resides on the |bareosSd|.
+   When using a disk volume (and other volume types also) the volume file still resides on the |sd|.
 If you want to reclaim disk space, you can use the :bcommand:`truncate volstatus=Purged` command.
 When used on a volume, it rewrites the header and by this frees the rest of the disk space.

    If the volume you want to get rid of has not the **Purged** status, you first have to use the :bcommand:`prune volume` or even the :bcommand:`purge volume` command to free the volume from all remaining jobs.

    This command is available since Bareos :sinceVersion:`16.2.5: truncate command`.

 umount
-   :index:`[TAG=Console->Command->umount] <triple: Console; Command; umount>` Alias for :bcommand:`unmount`.
+   :index:`[TAG=Console->Command->umount] <single: Console; Command; umount>` Alias for :bcommand:`unmount`.

 unmount
-   :index:`[TAG=Console->Command->unmount] <triple: Console; Command; unmount>` This command causes the indicated Bareos Storage daemon to unmount the specified device.
+   :index:`[TAG=Console->Command->unmount] <single: Console; Command; unmount>` This command causes the indicated Bareos Storage daemon to unmount the specified device.
 The forms of the command are the same as the mount command:

    .. code-block:: bconsole
       :caption: unmount